nicoddemus/nicoddemus.github.io/_src/content/pelican.md

 Title: New blog!
-New Pelican-powered.
+Now Pelican-powered.
 Date: 2013-10-26 17:30
 tags: general
+Category: General
 Summary: Moving the blog from Jekyll to Pelican

 I have moved from [Jekyll](http://jekyllrb.com) to [Pelican](http://docs.getpelican.com) as bloggin framework.